observablehq/framework/examples/README.md

 Then `cd` into the desired example directory.
 From there you would typically run `npm install` or `yarn` to install dependencies.
 Please refer to each example’s `README.md` file for specific instructions; some examples may require additional configuration, such as setting environment variables to talk to external data sources.

-**We welcome example contributions!** If you have an example that you’d like to share with the community, please [open a pull request](https://docs.github.com/en/pull-requests).
+**We welcome contributions!** If you have an example that you’d like to share with the community, please [open a pull request](https://docs.github.com/en/pull-requests).
 Or if there’s an example you’d like to see, please let us know by [filing an issue](https://github.com/observablehq/framework/issues).
-If you have questions about how any of the examples work, please [open a discussion](https://github.com/observablehq/framework/discussions).
+If you have questions, please [open a discussion](https://github.com/observablehq/framework/discussions).

 ## Showcase examples